 The primary motivation for most e-commerce sites to adopt ImageEngine is to provide a faster and better user experience that converts more visitors into paying customers.
 Both marketing and IT operations can support an ROI for Image Optimization that improves revenue.

 Let’s assume an e-commerce site is currently generating $10 million per month without image optimization.
 Mobile customers are bouncing or failing to convert because the site takes roughly 15 seconds to fully load.

 In most cases, ImageEngine can accelerate the website load time to 7 seconds or less.
-Independent studies by Amazon and WalMart indicate the faster websites drive dramatic improvements in conversions – particularly as the load time starts to meet user’s expectations.
-In our example, a 5% improvement in monthly revenue from 7 second improvement is a relatively conservative result.
-For the top line of the e-commerce site, the ImageEngine acceleration drives $500,000 of incremental revenue.
+Independent studies by Amazon and WalMart indicate that faster websites drive dramatic improvements in conversions – particularly as the load time starts to meet users’ expectations.
+In our example, a 5% improvement in monthly revenue from 7-second improvement is a relatively conservative result.
+For the top line of the eCommerce site, the ImageEngine acceleration drives $500,000 of incremental revenue.